Last updated on January 17th, 2022

 Injuries from hazardous materials are more commonly seen in manufacturing plants where various types of chemicals are used in the manufacturing processes.
 Corrosive liquids can cause serious burns, disfigurement when they come in contact with the skin.
 Inhaling toxic fumes can cause serious respiratory issues.

 Any workplace that uses any type of hazardous material is required by law to put measures in place to minimise the risks involved.
 Proper ventilation is a must and so is adequate training as well as providing workers with protective equipment.
 Employers are also required to keep a well-stocked first-aid kit readily accessible in case of any emergency.

 Being Hit By Falling Objects

 An object falling from a height can cause serious head injuries.
-The heavier the object or the height of fall, the more severe the injury is likely to be.
+The heavier the object or the height of the fall, the more severe the injury is likely to be.
 While these injuries are relatively rare in an office environment, they are unfortunately not so uncommon on construction sites, warehouses, factory floors, and even supermarkets with high shelves.
-Providing all employees and sub contractors working in these types of environments with industry-standard hard hats can protect them from head injuries from objects falling from a height.
-Providing proper storage cages and training workers in proper storage techniques can also go a long way in reducing the risk from falling objects.
+Providing all employees and subcontractors working in these types of environments with industry-standard hard hats can protect them from head injuries from objects falling from a height.
+Providing proper storage cages and training workers in proper storage techniques can also go a long way in reducing the risk of falling objects.

-Most workplace accidents can be avoided by employers taking the time and trouble to identify potential risk factors inherent in their work environment and putting safety measures in place to eliminate or at least minimise risk of injury in the workplace.
+Most workplace accidents can be avoided by employers taking the time and trouble to identify potential risk factors inherent in their work environment and putting safety measures in place to eliminate or at least minimise the risk of injury in the workplace.
 Workers on their part must be vigilant at all times and heed all safety guidelines to keep themselves and others safe from harm while at work.